dubniczky/Shopify-Uploader/README.md

 # Shopify Uploader

-A bulk project uploader to Spotify that works by generating an import CSV
+Bulk Shopify uploader that works by generating an import CSV

 ## Usage